 Ecuador declares prison emergency after 116 killed in riot

 QUITO, Ecuador (AP) — Ecuador’s president has declared a state of emergency in the prison system following a battle among gang members in a coastal lockup that killed at least 116 people and injured 80.
-Authorities say it was the worst prison bloodbath ever in the country.
+Authorities say it’s the worst prison bloodbath ever in the country.
 Officials say at least five of the dead were found to have been beheaded.
-The state of emergency declared Wednesday by President Guillermo Lasso gives the government powers that include deploying police and soldiers inside prisons.
-The order came a day after the carnage at the Litoral penitentiary in Guayaquil, which officials blame on gangs linked to international drug cartels fighting for control of the facility.
-Lasso says he will act with “absolute firmness” to regain control of the prison.
+The state of emergency declared Wednesday by President Guillermo Lasso gives the government power to deploy police and soldiers inside prisons.
+Officials blame the carnage at the Litoral penitentiary in Guayaquil on gangs linked to international drug cartels.